Most high school students are chronically tired. They juggle school, sports, homework, chores, friends and family.

 Growth Spurts Call For Sleep

 An adolescent's biology bears some of the blame for this sleep problem.
-As teens progress through puberty, unprecedented growth occurs in body and brain that requires lots of sleep.
+As teens progress through puberty, unprecedented growth occurs in body and brain that requires a lot of sleep.

-In addition, there's something else changing: The very brain chemical that makes one feel sleepy — a hormone called melatonin — is released later and later in the evening as teens get older.
+In addition, something else is changing: The very brain chemical that makes one feel sleepy — a hormone called melatonin — is released later and later in the evening as teens get older.

-Because of this shift in the onset of melatonin, teenagers don't feel sleepy till later at night, says Stephanie Crowley, a sleep researcher at Rush University Medical Center.
+Because of this shift in the onset of melatonin, teenagers don't feel sleepy until later at night, says Stephanie Crowley, a sleep researcher at Rush University Medical Center in Chicago.

 "A 16- or 17-year-old might be able to stay awake later compared to a 10-year-old who will likely fall asleep on the couch watching TV," Crowley explains.